neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 Since 2.5, Doctrine provides a second level cache that further improves performance of relation queries beyond the result query cache.

 See the Doctrine documentation ([#doctrineSecondLevelCache]_) for more information on the second level cache.
-Flow allows you can enable and configure the second level cache through the configuration setting ``TYPO3.Flow.persistence.doctrine.secondLevelCache``.
+Flow allows you to enable and configure the second level cache through the configuration setting ``TYPO3.Flow.persistence.doctrine.secondLevelCache``.

 *Example: Configuration for Doctrine second level cache*: